 The State Auditor's Office provides a financial report form, addendum form, and municipal court certification form for use by local government officials.
 Although audited financial reports are not required by Section 105.145, RSMo, or 15 CSR 40-3.030, by August 28, 2018, Section 67.287, RSMo, requires any city, town, or village located in any county with a charter form of government and with more than nine hundred fifty thousand inhabitants to produce an annual audit by a certified public accountant that also includes additional requirements.
 Click on the links below to access the forms.

-Notice to Transportation Development Districts (TDDs): Effective August 28, 2016, under Section 105.145, RSMo, the State Auditor's office must notify the Missouri Department of Revenue if a TDD fails to file a timely financial statement.
-Failure to timely file a financial statement may subject the TDD to a fine of $500 per day.
-Also effective August 28, 2016, under Section 238.222, each TDD formed before August 28, 2016, must submit the following information to the State Auditor's Office before December 31, 2016:
+Notice: Effective August 28, 2017, under Section 105.145, RSMo, the State Auditor's office must notify the Missouri Department of Revenue if a political subdivision fails to file a timely financial statement.
+Failure to timely file a financial statement may subject the political subdivision to a fine of $500 per day.

 Forms and TDD formation information can be emailed to email@example.com or mailed to Missouri State Auditor's Office, ATTN: Local Government Unit, P.O.
 Box 869, Jefferson City, MO 65102.